 Inflammation of the pancreas (pancreatitis)

-You may have pain in your tummy (abdomen) after this test.
+You may have inflammation of the pancreas after this test.
+This can cause pain in your tummy (abdomen).
 Your doctor can give you painkillers to help control this.
 It's important to tell your nurse or doctor if you get pain in your abdomen.

 There's a risk of infection with this test.
 If you get a temperature or generally feel unwell contact your doctor.

 There may be some bleeding from having an ERCP which usually stops on its own.
 In some cases this can be severe and you will need medicine to stop it and maybe a blood transfusion.

 There is a risk of having an allergic reaction to the sedation or dye.
 This can cause problems with your breathing, heart rate and blood pressure.
 If this happens, the staff will give you medicines to control the reaction.